Our members vote on resolutions each year at our annual meeting.

 3. NDGGA demands that the NRCS and Corp. of Engineers create farmer friendly tools to allow for minimal effects and mitigation of wetlands.

-4. NDGGA demands that Natural Resources Conservation Service furnish their wetland maps to farmers that specifically define all wetlands.
+4. NDGGA demands that Natural Resources Conservation Service furnish their wetland maps to farmers that specifically define all wetlands and their borders.

 5. NDGGA is against mandatory wetland buffer strips or zones around designated wetland for any purpose.